 Brown ground beef, discard the fat.
 While the beef is browning, cut up the veggies and toss into your slow cooker with the seasoning and beans.
 Add browned beef and stir until combined.

+Take the time to really brown the meat.
+Be sure to drain off excess fat before adding to the slow cooker.
 If you’re worried about the chili being too spicy, use 3 tablespoons of chili powder instead of 4 and leave out the cayenne and jalapeno pepper.